Chart Color Schemes

 Employment

-Port Denison has a balanced workforce comprising both white and blue collar jobs, with manufacturing and industrial sectors well-represented.
-As of June 2025, the unemployment rate is 2.2%.
+Port Denison has a diverse workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.

 Frequently Asked Questions - Employment